-Find Streets command, left, Find Streets menu, right.
+Find Streets command (left).
+Find Streets menu (right).

-2. You must first fill in a street name in the First Street dialog box.
+2. You must enter a street name in the First Street dialog box.
 Press ENT to display the Find By Name menu.
 There are two options: A. You can spell out the street in the top selection box.
-Press \uparrow or \downarrow to change the first letter, then press \rightarrow to move the cursor to the next letter and repeat until the name is correct, then press ENT | ENT.
+Press $\uparrow \downarrow$ to change the first letter, then press \rightarrow to move the cursor to the next letter and repeat until the name is correct, then press ENT | ENT.
 B. Or you can jump down to the lower box and pick a street from the selection list.
-Press ENT, then press \downarrow or \uparrow to select a street from the list and press ENT.
+Press ENT, then press $\downarrow \uparrow$ to select a street from the list and press ENT.